Fulbright Finalist Resources

 1. Medical History and Examination Form

 Successful completion of your Fulbright program depends on your physical and mental well-being.
-Therefore, medical clearance is a prerequisite for all Fulbright U.S. Students.
+Therefore, medical clearance is a prerequisite for all Fulbright U.S. Student Program participants.
 It is important that the Medical History and Examination Form (PDF) be completed as fully and accurately as possible, and that a new form be submitted if your health status changes.
 The information provided by you and your physician(s) is considered private.
-However, it will be responsibly shared within organizations administrating your host country affiliation and/or grant program.
+However, it will be responsibly shared within organizations administrating your grant program.

-The Medical Form must be completed and signed by a qualified licensed physician or nurse practitioner.
-Medical Forms and supporting documents must be submitted through the IIE Participant Portal so that it can be reviewed by the Fulbright Program’s physician for medical clearance.
+The Medical History and Examination Form (medical form) must be completed and signed by a qualified licensed physician or nurse practitioner.
+The medical form and supporting documents must be submitted through the IIE Participant Portal so that it can be reviewed by the Fulbright Program’s physician for medical clearance.

 Prior to Departing:

 - Your physician should carefully review the medical form instructions on testing to ensure that appropriate medical tests are performed.
 Do not assume that your physician knows about the medical context in your host country.
 Research your host country and apprise your physician of medical resources and health requirements in your host country, and health-related conditions in your grant country, such as altitude, climate, or air pollution, so that they will be able to evaluate their impact on your health.
-Consult the Centers for Disease Control and Prevention for specific vaccination information and other health information pertinent to the country of your Fulbright grant.
+Consult the Centers for Disease Control and Prevention for specific vaccination information and other health information pertinent to the host country.

 - Discuss the medical risks of traveling outside the U.S. with your doctor and how best to plan for your health care during your time abroad, particularly if you have a pre-existing condition requiring regular monitoring or treatment.
 To avoid medical problems while abroad, your physician should precisely note on your medical form any pre-existing conditions, special medications, physical care or health-related equipment that you require.
 Medical facilities in your host country may be very different than those in the United States.
 If the facilities in your host country are inadequate for your medical condition, medical clearance is not recommended.